Luis Alberto Perea

-Luis Alberto Perea Pérez (born 3 September 1986) is a Colombian professional footballer who plays as a striker for Salvadoran club FAS.
+Luis Alberto Perea Pérez (born 3 September 1986) is a Colombian former professional footballer.

 Career

 Early career

 Perea moved with his father to Miami, Florida from Colombia at age 12 and attended Miami Sunset High School.
 He graduated in 2004, while winning a state title and being selected to the All-State team that same year.

 He made his professional debut with Atlético Nacional in 2006, aged 19.
 For the 2007-I season, he was loaned out to La Equidad, and for the second half of the 2007 season, he played with Llaneros.
 In the 2008 season he was loaned out again, this time to Real Cartagena.
 At the conclusion of the 2009 Apertura, he left Nacional.

 In the 2009 Clausura, he joined Deportes Tolima.
-For the 2010 season he was loaned out to Peruvian Segunda División club León de Huánuco.
+For the 2010 season he was loaned out to Peruvian club León de Huánuco.
+On 29 August, he scored a hat trick in a 5-2 victory against Sport Huancayo.
+Perea had an excellent 2010 season, playing 42 matches and scoring 23 goals as his club qualified for the 2011 Copa Libertadores.

 Univ.
 San Martín

 In late 2011, Perea signed with Peruvian Primera División side Universidad San Martín de Porres ahead of the 2012 season.
 On 20 February 2012, after Perea and several other San Martín players went on strike, the club announced it would not participate in the upcoming season and that the contracts of its players would be terminated.